 My friend, Kathy, had mentioned that she really enjoyed a workshop she took, How to See + Make Photographs, led by Kim Weston at the Kehler Liddell Gallery in Westville, CT.
 After reading about Kim’s work, I was thrilled to discover that she planned another, How to See + Make Photographs II, in conjunction with the ArtEcon Initiative (www.ArtEconInitiative.org).
-I signed up in April.
+I signed up in April knowing that there would be a gap over the summer as I geared up for my portfolio development class at Southern Connecticut State University.

 Years ago, I was a florist in New Haven, CT, and based my designs on the study of Ikebana or Kado – the flower path.
 My approach was intentionally minimalist so folks could appreciate the individuality & beauty of each blossom.
 A client gave me a book of Robert Mapplethorpe’s photos of flowers…and I promised myself to put together a body of work that inspired me as much as those photos.
 In 2001, closed the shop and went back to school to study photography and graphic design.
 I have been photographing flowers in earnest for over ten years.
 Magic occurs for me when using a macro lens & standing very close to capture a tiny detail.
 Equally “magical” is the ability to change something as small as a single pixel and not deal with the unpleasant odors & chemicals of the darkroom.
 Perhaps, most magical, is the chance to get in so close & capture something not obvious to the human eye.
 Maybe even crop even closer so as to wonder about what the final result describes.
 I totally love flowers…they make me happy…some more than others.
 I love to consider them as individuals and love to explore their colors, centers, forms and lines…and am thrilled that much of my work reflects this.
 Just take a quick glance upwards at the mosaic header.
 And, I feel that my journey has just started!

 Although I went in many directions for school and work, kind, positive & supportive people helped me to stay on track and also encouraged me to see & create with a wider perspective.
-It’s nice to come back again to this promise made in 1989 while at the same time, Kim & her workshops help me move forward.
+It’s nice to come back again to this promise made in 1989 while at the same time, Kim’s workshops help me move forward at a time when I hoped to kickstart my creative energies for the fall semester.

 So this time, I tried very selective focus, high key backlighting and intentional defocus…all new for me.
 This allowed me to photograph deliberately arranged, fairly usual botanical subjects in a new way and to concentrate on the abstract components of light and shadow and still make images that please me.